asperan/gitbox/README.md

 The list can be formatted using options (see `gb changelog --help`).

+For example, the command to format the changelog in Markdown is `gb changelog --title-format "# %s" --type-format "## %s" --scope-format "### %s" --list-format "%s" --item-format "* %s" --breaking-format "**%s**"`.

 ### Commit
 `gb commit` allows to easily create a commit which follows the conventional commit standard.

-If no option is specified, it will proceed by asking to the user the commit type, its scope, whether it is a breaking change, the summary and the body of the commit.
+If no option is specified, it will proceed by asking the user the commit type, its scope, whether it is a breaking change, the summary and the body of the commit.
 With options, these questions can be skipped (by providing a value).

 For a simple commit (not breaking and without body), the command suggested is `gb commit --no-breaking -m ''`.